-- 166 would not be sufficient mitigation as the lands themselves are held to be sacred.
-Further, - 167 prohibiting air tours over this area is needed to protect tribal privacy during traditional - 168 cultural practices and ceremonies and is consistent with the opposition to air tours heard - 169 in Tribal consultation.
-Based on Tribal consultation, allowing even a reduced level of air - tours would not sufficiently mitigate the impacts to tribal use and tribal connection to the - 171 Park. - 172 The South Unit of the Park is on the Pine Ridge Reservation, home to the Oglala Sioux - 173 Tribe.
+Noise from air tours negatively impacts the cultural landscape that Northern Plains Tribal Nations hold sacred.
+In extensive consultation with Northern Plains Tribes, Tribes have articulated strong opposition to air tours over the Park because of their effects to the cultural landscape, wildlife, and plants, and concerns over privacy during traditional cultural practices and ceremonies within the ATMP boundary.
+Due to the large number of tribes with traditional connections to the Park, establishment of "no fly days" cannot mitigate impacts for several reasons.
+First, many of the tribes consider the location, timing, and identification of participants involved in traditional use of sacred sites to be sensitive and culturally guarded information.
+Further, there are almost 30 tribes with connections to the Park, and some of the tribes indicated that it is not always possible to identify no fly days in advance.
+Finally, the tribes informed the agencies that no fly days would not be sufficient mitigation as the lands themselves are held to be sacred.
+Further, prohibiting air tours over this area is needed to protect tribal privacy during traditional cultural practices and ceremonies and is consistent with the opposition to air tours heard in Tribal consultation.
+Based on Tribal consultation, allowing even a reduced level of air tours would not sufficiently mitigate the impacts to tribal use and tribal connection to the Park.

+The South Unit of the Park is on the Pine Ridge Reservation, home to the Oglala Sioux Tribe.
 No air tours are currently conducted over this area.
-Prohibiting air tours over this - area is needed to protect Tribal privacy during traditional cultural practices and - 175 ceremonies and is consistent with the Tribes' opposition to air tours over the Park.
+Prohibiting air tours over this area is needed to protect Tribal privacy during traditional cultural practices and ceremonies and is consistent with the Tribes' opposition to air tours over the Park.

-176 6.0 NEW ENTRANTS
+6.0 NEW ENTRANTS

-- 177 For the purposes of this ATMP, a "new entrant" is any commercial air tour operator that - 178 requests to conduct air tours within the ATMP boundary.
-The management objectives of - 179 the Park include preservation of the Park's natural and cultural resources, tribal sacred - 180 sites and ceremonial areas, Wilderness character, natural soundscapes, wildlife, and - 181 visitor experience which support prohibiting commercial air tours, and therefore, the - agencies will not consider applications from new entrant operators.
+For the purposes of this ATMP, a "new entrant" is any commercial air tour operator that requests to conduct air tours within the ATMP boundary.
+The management objectives of the Park include preservation of the Park's natural and cultural resources, tribal sacred sites and ceremonial areas, Wilderness character, natural soundscapes, wildlife, and visitor experience which support prohibiting commercial air tours, and therefore, the agencies will not consider applications from new entrant operators.

-183 7.0 COMPETITIVE BIDDING
+7.0 COMPETITIVE BIDDING

-- 184 Competitive bidding is not applicable to this ATMP since it prohibits commercial air - tours within the ATMP boundary.
+Competitive bidding is not applicable to this ATMP since it prohibits commercial air tours within the ATMP boundary.

-186 8.0 AMENDMENT
+8.0 AMENDMENT

-- 187 This ATMP may be amended at any time: if the NPS, by notification to the FAA and the 188 operator(s), determines that the ATMP is not adequately protecting Park resources and/or - 189 visitor enjoyment; if the FAA, by notification to the NPS and the operator(s), determines - 190 that the ATMP is adversely affecting aviation safety and/or the national aviation system; - or, if the agencies determine that appropriate changes to this ATMP are necessary to - address new information or changed circumstances. - 193 The FAA and the NPS will jointly consider requests to amend this ATMP from interested 194 parties.
-Requests must be made in writing and submitted to both the FAA and the NPS. - parties.
-Requests must be made in writing and submitted to both the FAA and the NPS.Requests must also include justification that includes information regarding how the - requests must also include justification that includes information regarding now the requested amendment: is consistent with the objectives of this ATMP with respect to - 197 protecting Park resources, tribal lands, or visitor use and enjoyment; and would not - adversely affect aviation safety or the national aviation system.
-The FAA and the NPS - 199 will publish additional information for interested parties about the form and manner for - 200 submitting a request. - Any amendment that would permit commercial air tours within the ATMP boundary will require additional environmental review. - 203 Notice of all Amendments to this ATMP will be published in the Federal Register for204 notice and comment.
+This ATMP may be amended at any time: if the NPS, by notification to the FAA and the operator(s), determines that the ATMP is not adequately protecting Park resources and/or visitor enjoyment; if the FAA, by notification to the NPS and the operator(s), determines that the ATMP is adversely affecting aviation safety and/or the national aviation system; or, if the agencies determine that appropriate changes to this ATMP are necessary to address new information or changed circumstances.

+The FAA and the NPS will jointly consider requests to amend this ATMP from interested parties.
+Requests must be made in writing and submitted to both the FAA and the NPS.
+Requests must also include justification that includes information regarding how the requested amendment: is consistent with the objectives of this ATMP with respect to protecting Park resources, tribal lands, or visitor use and enjoyment; and would not adversely affect aviation safety or the national aviation system.
+The FAA and the NPS will publish additional information for interested parties about the form and manner for submitting a request.

+Any amendment that would permit commercial air tours within the ATMP boundary will require additional environmental review.

+Notice of all amendments to this ATMP will be published in the Federal Register for notice and comment.